 The Audit Committee oversees our corporate accounting and financial reporting process.
-Among other matters, the Audit Committee evaluates the independent auditors' qualifications, independence, performance and tenure; determines the engagement of the independent auditors; reviews and approves the scope of the annual audit and the audit fee; discusses with management and the independent auditors the results of the annual audit and the review of our quarterly consolidated financial statements; reviews the Company's earnings releases with management; approves the retention of the independent auditors to perform any proposed permissible non-audit services; monitors the rotation of partners of the independent auditors on the Company's engagement team as required by law; reviews our critical accounting policies and estimates; evaluates, together with management and the independent auditors, the Company's internal controls; oversees our internal audit function; reviews the Company's cybersecurity and other information technology risks, controls and procedures as well as cybersecurity issues that could affect the adequacy of the Company's internal controls; and annually reviews the Audit Committee charter and the Audit Committee's performance.
+Among other matters, the Audit Committee evaluates the independent auditors' qualifications, independence, performance and tenure; determines the engagement of the independent auditors; reviews and discusses with management the scope of the annual audit and the audit fee; discusses with management and the independent auditors the results of the audited annual financial statements and the quarterly financial statements; discusses the Company's earnings releases with management; approves the retention of the independent auditor to render non-audit services; monitors the rotation of partners of the independent auditors as required by law; discusses with the independent auditor our critical accounting policies and practices used in the audit; reviews and discusses with management and the independent auditor, the Company's internal controls; oversees our internal audit function; reviews the Company's cybersecurity and other information technology risks, controls and procedures as well as cybersecurity issues that could affect the adequacy of the Company's internal controls; and annually reviews the Audit Committee charter and the Audit Committee's performance.

-The members of the Audit Committee are Ms. Dávila, Mr. Whitters, and Mr. Hindman, the chairperson of the committee.
-All members of the Audit Committee meet, or met during their service on the Audit Committee, the requirements for financial literacy under the applicable rules and regulations of the SEC and Nasdaq.
+The members of the Audit Committee are Ms. Le Grand, who joined the committee in March 2023, Mr. Whitters, and Mr. Hindman, the chairperson of the committee.
+Each of the members of the Audit Committee is independent as defined under the rules and regulations of the SEC and the Nasdaq Listing Rules applicable to Audit Committees.
+All members of the Audit Committee meet the requirements for financial literacy under the Nasdaq Listing Rules.
 Our Board has determined that each of Messrs.
-Hindman and Whitters is an Audit Committee financial expert as defined under the applicable rules of the SEC.
-In addition, our Board has determined that each of Messrs.
-Hindman and Whitters has the requisite financial sophistication as defined under the applicable rules and regulations of Nasdaq.
-Each of the members of the Audit Committee is, or was during their service on the Audit Committee, independent as defined under the rules and regulations of the SEC and Nasdaq applicable to Audit Committees.
+Hindman and Whitters is an Audit Committee financial expert as defined under the applicable rules of the SEC and has the requisite financial sophistication as defined under the Nasdaq Listing Rules.
+Our Audit Committee operates under a written charter that was adopted by our Board.
+A copy of the Audit Committee Charter is available on our investor website at https://investors.accuray.com/corporate-governance.